Knife raider threatened to chop off businessman's hand after conning his way into home

 A businessman was attacked in his home and warned his hand would be chopped off after an armed raider conned his way in by posing as a delivery driver.

-Newcastle Crown Court heard when Mr Blake agreed and opened the door to his home in Penshaw, he was pushed inside by the fake worker, who was then joined by two more, masked raiders, and ordered to hand over cash at knifepoint.
+Newcastle Crown Court heard when Mr Blake agreed and opened the door to his home in Penshaw, Sunderland, he was pushed into the property by the fake worker, who was then joined by two more, masked raiders, and ordered to hand over cash at knifepoint.

 "I still have vivid flashbacks to them coming towards me, one with a knife poised ready to cut me.